Charlizard56/PasswordGenerator/README.md

 # PasswordGenerator

 ############
-Application located in "dist" flolder
+"dist" flolder is a test app with console included.
+NOT the official release file.
 ############

 Simple password generator: